You are currently viewing Rediscovering Kas Pathar today in 2025

 Kas Pathar online booking contact number

-- If you wish to enjoy a bicycle ride from Rajmarg to Kumudini Lake, the fee is Rs.50 per hour.
-For a guided tour, the fee is Rs.100 per hour and one guide is provided for every ten people.
-Please remember that online booking is compulsory for both of these activities.
+• If you want to take a bike ride from Rajmarg to Kumudini Lake the fee is Rs 50 an hour, and if you want a guided tour, it’s Rs 200 an hour and you’ll get one guide for every ten people, and remember that you need to pre-book both of these activities.

 If you have any queries or need further information, you can contact the following people: –